-- 2.1 A Radio Frequency Spectrum Assignment Plan (RFSAP) provides information for the band IMT850 on the requirements attached to using a frequency band in line with the allocation and other information in the National Radio Frequency Plan (NRFP).
-This information includes technical characteristics of radio systems, frequency channelling, coordination, and details on required migration of existing users of the band and the expected method of assignment. - 2.2 The feasibility study consultation concerning the band 825 to 830 MHz and 870 to 875 MHz, mandated by the Frequency Band Migration Regulation and Plan contained in the IMT Roadmap 2014 and IMT Roadmap 2019, concluded that the Authority should proceed with an RFSAP for IMT in the lower part i.e., 825-830 MHz of this band.
-The lower part i.e., 825-830 MHz, now falls in the guard band of Region 1 800 MHz band plan (i.e., 832-862/791-821 MHz).
-The upper part of the band i.e., 870-875 MHz (paired with 825-830 MHz) falls outside the IMT800 band plan. - 2.3 In addition, this RFSAP is to ensure the protection of the assignments operating IMT Systems in accordance with the "Final Radio Frequency Spectrum Assignment Plan for the frequency band 791 to 821 MHz and 832 to 862 MHz", published in Government Gazette 47788 (Notice 2888 of 2022) - 2.4 Therefore, immediately post the clearance date of the current sole IMT850 MHz incumbent Licensee from this band, the Authority will repeal this IMT850 MHz RFSAP.
+- 2.2 The feasibility study1 consultation concerning the band 825 to 830 MHz and 870 to 875 MHz, mandated by the Frequency Band Migration Regulation and Plan contained in the IMT Roadmap 20142 and IMT Roadmap 20193, concluded that the Authority proceeds with an RFSAP for IMT in the lower part i.e., 825 830 MHz of this band.
+The lower part i.e., 825 830 MHz, now falls in the guard band of Region 1 800 MHz band plan (i.e., 832 862/791 821 MHz).
+The upper part of the band i.e., 870 875 MHz (paired with 825 830 MHz) falls outside the IMT800 band plan. - 2.3 Further, this RFSAP is to ensure the protection of the assignments operating IMT Systems in accordance with the "Final Radio Frequency Spectrum Assignment Plan for the frequency band 791 to 821 MHz and 832 to 862 MHz", published in Government Gazette 47788 (Notice 2888 of 2022) - 2.4 Therefore, immediately post the clearance date of the current sole IMT850 MHz incumbent Licensee from this band, the Authority will repeal this IMT850 MHz RFSAP. - 2.5 In addition, the Authority, shall, in accordance with Regulation 6 of the Radio Frequency Migration Regulations 2013, published in Government Gazette 36334 (Notice 352 of 2013), publish a notice to inform users to be migrated about their Radio Frequency Spectrum licenses to be amended.

-&lt;sup>1 Implementation of the Radio Frequency Migration Plan and the International Mobile Telecommunications (IMT) Roadmap for public consultation, Government Gazette No. 45690, 24 December 2021
+1 Implementation of the Radio Frequency Migration Plan and the International Mobile Telecommunications (IMT) Roadmap for public consultation, Government Gazette No. 45690, 24 December 2021

-&lt;sup>2 Final (Draft) IMT Roadmap 2014, Government Gazette Vol. 593, 14 November 2014 No. 38213
+2 Final (Draft) IMT Roadmap 2014, Government Gazette Vol. 593, 14 November 2014 No. 38213

-&lt;sup>3 Final (Draft) IMT Roadmap 2019, Government Gazette Vol. 645, 29 March 2019 No. 42361
+3 Final (Draft) IMT Roadmap 2019, Government Gazette Vol. 645, 29 March 2019 No. 42361

-- 2.5 In addition, the Authority, will, in accordance with regulation 6 of the Radio Frequency Migration Regulations 2013, published in Government Gazette No 36334 (Notice 352 0f 2013), publish a notice to inform users to be migrated for their Radio Frequency Spectrum licences to be amended. - 2.6 In this Second Draft RFSAP consultation, the Authority is consulting on the destination band (see Section 8 Destination Options for Incumbent Licensee Migration) for the incumbent. - 2.7 The ITU states that International Mobile Telecommunications (IMT) systems are mobile systems that provide access to a wide range of telecommunication services including advanced mobile services, supported by mobile and fixed networks, which are increasingly packet-based.
+- 2.6 In the 2nd Consultation on the Draft Assignment Plan for this band4, the Authority consulted on the destination band (see Section 8 Destination Options for Incumbent Licensee Migration) for the incumbent. - 2.7 The ITU states that International Mobile Telecommunications (IMT) systems are mobile systems that provide access to a wide range of telecommunication services including advanced mobile services, supported by mobile and fixed networks, which are increasingly packet-based.
 Key features: - a high degree of commonality of functionality worldwide while retaining the flexibility to support a wide range of services and applications in a cost efficient manner - compatibility of services within IMT and with fixed networks - capability of interworking with other radio access systems - high quality mobile services - user equipment suitable for worldwide use - user-friendly applications, services, and equipment - worldwide roaming capability - enhanced peak data rates to support advanced services and applications